 Most parenting plans are not sole custody as the courts encourage both parents to be involved with the children.
 However, if one parent is an absent parent or maybe has issues that deem that parent should have supervised contact, for example, then a sole parenting plan may be more appropriate in that circumstances.
 Joint legal custody with the designation of a parent of primary residence is very common, with the other parent designated as the parent of alternate residence.
 This means that the parent of primary residence makes the day-to-day decisions concerning the children and the parties confer with each other on major issues.

-Some parties desire a joint legal and physical custody arrangement so that the parties confer on all decisions, including the day-to-day decisions.
+Sometimes, divorcing couples decide custody based on a joint legal and physical custody arrangement so that the parties confer on all decisions, including the day-to-day decisions.
 Many plans are a fusion of joint legal and physical custody and the parties agree in advance to what the parent of primary residence will do, such as doctor appointments.

 Sometimes the parties agree that the parent of primary residence has the ability to pick the nursery school.
 Other plans have the parent of primary residence having to confer with the parent of alternate residence on the choice of nursery schools or the choice of churches, or religion.
 If one parent has always been the parent that took care of the doctors, teachers, schools, then the parties may agree that that parent will continue in that function.